Peter Nicholas Flocos

 As of June 2020, Mr. Flocos became the Managing Director for Policy and Regulation at the Center for Financial Stability (CFS) in New York City.
 CFS is a nonprofit think tank focused on financial markets for the benefit of investors, government officials, and the public.
 CFS delivers top-notch, multi-disciplinary research, and sponsors related speaking events.
 The objectives of CFS are accomplished primarily through the work of its numerous experts, with input from the members of CFS’s Advisory Board, which is comprised of leaders in the fields of economics, finance and law.
 CFS’s experts specialize in a number of areas, including monetary and financial measurements, cyber security strategy, political economy, financial institutions, international finance and global markets, financial history, technology and laws and regulations pertinent to financial markets and the financial system.

 Mr. Flocos previously was a Lecturer at the Wharton School at Penn.
-In addition to his other endeavors, he is currently doing post-baccalaureate work at Penn, and at Columbia University in New York City, in mathematics and economics.
+In addition to his other endeavors, he is currently doing post-baccalaureate work at Penn, and at Columbia University in New York City, in mathematics and economics, and has continued to practice law as a sole practitioner in certain cases.